tawnyblvd/web-functions-and-objects-review/README.md

 Output: [1,3,5]
 ```

-BONUS: If you didn't rewrite this using an array method with a callback
+BONUS: If you didn't, rewrite this using an array method with a callback

 ## 5. Make sure each number is positive